-- If 6 hours post ingestion, concentration low and symptoms absent then patient may be discharged after appropriate psychiatric intervention. - Consider gastric decontamination if less than 1-2 hours post-ingestion and >150 mg/kg of aspirin has been taken.
+- If 6 hours post ingestion, concentration low and symptoms absent then patient may be discharged after appropriate psychiatric intervention. - Consider activated charcoal if less than 1-2 hours post-ingestion and >150 mg/kg of aspirin has been taken.
 Admit for observation.
-Monitor salicylate levels and pH between 8-12 hours to detect delayed toxicity. - IV fluids all patients with significant salicylate poisoning are dehydrated. - Monitor blood glucose, electrolytes (especially potassium), prothrombin ratio and APTT. - If metabolic acidosis is present or if significant symptoms, then alkalinize urine NaHCO3 I mmol/kg boluses IV until pH greater than 7.5, then 1000 ml of 5% dextrose, plus 100 mmol of NaHCO3 + 40 mmol KCl and the rate adjusted according to regular measurements of pH, K, Na and hydration to maintain an alkaline urinary pH.
+Monitor salicylate levels and pH between 8-12 hours to detect delayed toxicity.
+Charcoal can be repeated if levels continue to rise after 4 hours. - IV fluids all patients with significant salicylate poisoning are dehydrated. - Monitor blood glucose, electrolytes (especially potassium), INR and APTT. - If metabolic acidosis is present or if significant symptoms, then alkalinize urine NaHCO3 1 mmol/kg boluses IV until pH greater than 7.5, then 1000 mL of 5% dextrose, plus 100 mmol of NaHCO3 + 40 mmol KCI and the rate adjusted according to regular measurements of pH, K, Na and hydration to maintain an alkaline urinary pH.

-Note: urine output [aim for 2-3 ml/kg/hr], pH, and serum potassium need to be monitored closely [every 1-2 hours].
+Note: Urine output - aim for 2-3 mL/kg/hr. pH, and serum potassium need to be monitored closely (every 1-2 hours).

-• If salicylate level greater than 6.0 mmol/l or if very unwell, then consider haemodialysis (contact Nephrologist on call).
+If salicylate level greater than 5 mmol/L or if very unwell, then consider haemodialysis (contact Nephrologist on call).
 Transfer to ICU.